Ajay2905Kumar/Insertion_Sort/README.md

 It sorts an given array of elements using Insertion Sort using Front-end only.

 ### About the Webpage
-* It reaaranges the given sequence of elements in the sorted order using Insertion Sort.
+* It rearranges the given sequence of elements in the sorted order using Insertion Sort.
 * It is done only for laptop view.
 Responsiveness of this webpage is under process.
 * Animation of Insertion Sort with user input.